ad877/assignment-digitalpaani/README.md

 ### Mutations

 1.addBooks : Adds new books.
-It takes an array of addBooksInput and returns an array of the added books.
+It takes an array of addBooksInput and returns an array of the added books. <br>
 2.deleteBook : Deletes a book based on the provided isbn and title.
-It returns the deleted book.
+It returns the deleted book. <br>
 3.updateBook : Updates a book based on the provided author, isbn, numberOfPages, publicationDate, and title.
 The isbn is required while the other fields are optional.
-It returns the updated book.
+It returns the updated book. <br>
 4.userSignUp : Registers a new user with the provided email, name, and password.
 All fields are required.
-It returns a UserSignUpResponse.
+It returns a UserSignUpResponse. <br>
 5.login : Authenticates a user based on the provided email and password.
-It returns an authPayload which includes a JWT for the authenticated user.
+It returns an authPayload which includes a JWT for the authenticated user. <br>

 ## License